 Our base and meeting point is the Hotel de La Couronne in the alpine village of Argentiere, 15 mins from Chamonix.
 The Couronne is a friendly place in the centre of the village, close to ski hire shops, bars, restaurants and bakeries, and within walking distance of the famous Grand Montets ski area.
 Rooms are provided on a twin (or occasionally triple or quad) sharing basis, but if you wish to book a single room please let us know and we will confirm availability.
 The hotel has ski and general storage facilities, so any extra luggage can be left until your return to resort at the end of the week.
 Evening meals can be taken in Argentiere in the hotels partner restaurant.
 Hotel details can be found on our Accommodation page.

 For overnights in the high mountains we will use mountain huts.
 This tour stays in friendly Italian huts with great food, coffee and a super relaxed atmosphere.
 For more info please read the Using Alpine Huts article which provides an overview of typical facilities, average costs to help you budget for lunches/drinks, and general info on hut etiquette.
+Also, our Multiday Ski Touring FAQs page answers some of the most common questions we are asked about multi day ski touring and Haute Route logistics etc.

 You should arrange outward travel on Saturday, arriving by 6-7pm latest in time for the briefing at your accommodation.
 Your guide will run through kit checks and safety routines, as well as hand out any rental equipment, before going on to discuss the current weather and mountain conditions and how these affect our plans.
 We’ll have maps and guidebooks of the area to show you, so if you’ve any further questions or last minute requests, then this is the ideal time to bring them up.
 Overnight in the valley.